sindresorhus/got/readme.md

 Request headers.

-Existing headers will be overwritten.
+Existing headers will be overridden.
 Headers set to `undefined` will be omitted.

 ###### isStream